JonathanNye/img2splat/README.md

 `java -jar img2splat.jar myimage.png -r 28,77-82,100`

-When using repair mode, `macro_preview.png` will show "unvisited" pixels -- areas to be skipped by the macro -- as blue.
 Repair macros still start from the upper-left corner of the canvas like regular macros, so most preparation steps are the same.